 Negatively, this has rendered me almost completely useless when it comes to entertaining an adventurous one-year-old child with a penchant for ascending stairs, rifling through cupboards, climbing on tables, jumping off sofas, opening the washing machine door, unloading the dishwasher and shoving his ride-on car into the radiator.

 Positively, I have had a bit of time to consider this week’s midweek list.
-It’s based around parental lessons I’ve learned since my accident and it goes a little something like this….
+It’s based around the parental lessons I’ve learned since my accident.
+And it goes a little something like this….